silfverstrom/docker_workshop/exercises/ex2.md

 # 2.6 Make a local change

-Make a local change in the <target> direcoty of your created volume.
+Make a local change in the <target> directory of your created volume.
 After you've made the local change, stop and kill the container.

 After this, create a new container and attach it to your previous volume.